Dagiayy/kara-medical-telegram-data-platform/README.md

 # Kara Medical Telegram Data Platform

-A scalable, containerized data pipeline that scrapes messages from Telegram using Python, stores the data in PostgreSQL, and prepares it for downstream analytics or monitoring.
+A scalable data pipeline that scrapes messages from Ethiopian Telegram medical-related channels using Python, loads them into PostgreSQL, and transforms them using **dbt** for clean, trusted analytics-ready data.

 ---